 - PrivateSend: PrivateSend uses “CoinJoin” to make transaction fungible.
-CoinJoin is a technique which combines multiple inputs and outputs from different transactions into a single transaction.
+CoinJoin is a technique that combines multiple inputs and outputs from different transactions into a single transaction.
 In this way, nobody can determine which coin went where?
 As the above image demonstrates, Bob and Alice want to send funds to Ted and Carol respectively.
 In order to ensure privacy, they use the CoinJoin technique to combine their transactions.
-This feature is optional in Dash which user may use.
+This feature is optional in Dash which users may use.

 - MasterNode: Comparing bitcoin, where all nodes are treated equally, Dash has privileged nodes called MasterNode.
 To host MasterNode it requires you to stake 1000 Dash as collateral.
 Hosting a MasterNode can be beneficial as they are privileged to perform PrivateSend and InstantSend.
-You can also earn 45% block reward.
+You can also earn a 45% block reward.
 If you want to know more about MasterNode, you may also want to check out our previous blog.